sagrawalx/teaching/wi24_math106/syllabus.md

 ### Zulip

 Zulip is chat software (a bit like Discord, Slack, or Piazza), and it will be our primary means of communication for this class.
-It's open-source and you can use it in a browser (or by installing an app on any platform).
+It's open-source and you can use it in a browser or by installing an app on any platform.
 I've set up a [Zulip organization](https://sunnysclasses.zulipchat.com/) with a dedicated stream for our class.
 You can find an invite link on Canvas.
 Register using any name you'd like to use for this class, but you *must* use your official `...@ucsd.edu` email address as it appears on the class roster.
 If you don't have access to the invite link or you don't have a `...@ucsd.edu` email address, please reach out to me to explain the situation.

 Use the Zulip class stream to ask any content-related and logistics-related questions you have.
 Certain assignments for the course will ask you to post things to our class stream regularly.
 I will also use Zulip to make class-related announcements.
 If you have private questions about situations specific to you, please use Zulip to send direct messages (instead of emails or Canvas messages, which I may not respond to).

 ### Sage

-At a few points in the quarter, you may find that computations get tedious or uninteresting to do by hand.
+At a few points in the quarter, you may find that you would prefer not to do certain computations by hand.
 If you find yourself in this position, I suggest playing around with [Sage](sage).

 ## Course Structure